Wellness

 Price

-Once your dog is comfortable on the treadmill, you can allow him to run at his desired speed for 30 seconds to a minute.
-Each day, you can increase the speed by 30 seconds to one minute.
-Eventually, you can let him run for 15 to 30 minutes, depending on his athletic ability.
+Once your dog is comfortable on the treadmill, you can allow them to run at their desired speed for 30 seconds to a minute.
+You can increase the speed by 30 seconds to one minute each day.
+Eventually, you can let them run for 15 to 30 minutes, depending on their athletic ability.
+Treadmill training for exercise can take several weeks before they begin to feel comfortable with it.
+If you force them to climb on when unsure or run longer than they want, you risk creating a negative association with the machine.

 How Long Should I Put My Dog On A Treadmill?